JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 A static accessor is generated for each item in the `strings.xml` file.

-To get string resources as a `String`:
+To get string resources as a `String`, use the following code:

 <tabs>
 <tab title= "From composable code">